NotYuSheng/Multimodal-Large-Language-Model/README.md

 </div>

 ## Documentation
-You can access the project documentation at [GitHub Pages](https://notyusheng.github.io/Multimodal-Large-Language-Model/).
+You can access the project documentation at [[GitHub Pages](https://notyusheng.github.io/Multimodal-Large-Language-Model/)].
 Please note that the documentation is a work in progress.

 ## Host requirements
 - **Docker**: [[Installation Guide](https://docs.docker.com/engine/install/)]